-Our strategy is designed to deliver sustainable, profitable growth that benefits all our stakeholders by ensuring we have the agility and resources to identify and respond to opportunities in our markets.
-We do this by focusing on four key strategic pillars: sales and marketing, engineering, manufacturing, and support services.
+Our strategy ensures we have the agility and resources to identify and respond to opportunities in our markets by focusing on four key strategic pillars: sales and marketing, engineering, manufacturing, and corporate services.

-These pillars are underpinned by our people and culture, and our commitment to sustainability, including our Net Zero commitment.
+These pillars are underpinned by our people and culture and our sustainability approach, including our commitment to Net Zero.

 Sales & Marketing

 Supporting our customers' success all round the world

 - Ensure that we provide expert and quick customer support, aligning our sales and support teams with the locations where our customers are located.